The potential of San Francisco’s Central Market Street includes:

 The commercial buildings range from pre-earthquake to mid-century modern, from two story to high rise.
-The remains of the pre-TV days survive in the form of three theaters operating successfully for live entertainment and two partially demolished ones serving as porno places.
-There are also two unused theaters.
+The remains of the pre-TV days survive in the form of three theaters operating successfully for live entertainment and two partially demolished ones --- one of which is vacant while one serves as a porno place.

-• Central Market St includes the Theater district, it provides access to SOMA, the cutting-edge bar, arts and restaurant district.
-It touches the regions best shopping district.
+• Central Market Street includes the Theater district.
+It provides access to SOMA, the cutting-edge bar, arts and restaurant district.
+It touches the region's best shopping district.

 The problems of what is there now

 • It also touches on The Tenderloin and Sixth St neighborhoods, which are zoned not to change, are not going away.
 This will always be a detriment as compared with other neighborhoods in The City.
-When the economy takes a dip, other neighborhoods will lure tenants and owners away from Central Market.
+When the economy takes a dip, other neighborhoods always lower their rents to lure tenants and owners away from Central Market.